 Are there any complications with surgery for incontinence?

-• For women who have TVT or TOT slings, there is a very small risk that part of the mesh may become exposed in the vagina, bladder or urethra.
+- For women who have TVT or TOT slings, there is a small risk that part of the mesh may become exposed in the vagina, bladder or urethra.
 If this occurs further surgery will be required.
-Rarely, a TOT or TVT sling causes chronic pain and may need to be completely removed.
+TOT or TVT sling may cause chronic persistent pain and may need to be completely removed.

 Recovery time and instructions following surgery for incontinence

 Depending on the type of surgery, women only need to stay in hospital for the day or for more complex surgery one to three nights.
-TVT and TOT slings, bladder Botox, transurethral Bulkamid and SNM are day surgery operations.
+Bladder Botox, transurethral Bulkamid and SNM are day surgery operations.
 Burch colposuspension and Pubo-vaginal sling require overnight stays.

 It is important to rest after the operation and allow the area to heal.